 The FedEx logo, designed in 1994 by Linden Leader & Landor Associates, at first appears simple and straightforward.
 However, if you look at the white space between the “E” and “x” you can see a right-facing arrow.
 This “hidden” arrow was intended to be a subliminal symbol for speed and precision.

 In 1962, The Dayton’s (formerly Target) PR team debated more than 200 possible names for the store and logo design.
 On a red-and-white whim, they came up with “Target” and immediately envisioned a classic Bullseye logo with three rings.

-The origin of the current Toyota logo dates back to 1989, and it was introduced to commemorate the 50th year anniversary of the company. … The overlapping of the two perpendicular ovals inside the outer oval symbolize “T” for Toyota, as well as a steering wheel, representing the vehicle itself
+In 1989, Toyota created its logo.
+It was introduced to commemorate the 50th year anniversary of the company. … The overlapping of the two perpendicular ovals inside the outer oval symbolize “T” for Toyota, as well as a steering wheel, representing the vehicle itself

 The modern Pepsi logo has its origins in the 1940s, during World War II.
 Pepsi unveiled a new bottle cap that featured the Pepsi script surrounded by red and blue colors on a white background.

-The Nike logo was designed by Carolyn Davidson in 1971.
-Originally, the logowas called as ‘the srtip’, which later became well known as ‘Swoosh’.
+Carolyn Davidson designed the Nike logo in 1971.
+Originally, the design was called as ‘the strip’, which later became well known as ‘Swoosh’.
 Swoosh referred to the fibers that the Nike shoes used that time.

 9. Dairy Queen